julienXX/dotemacs/README.markdown

 My emacs config.
 ==========

-Clone in .emacs.d and play!
+Clone in .emacs.d and code!